Ramel Bill Clears Obstacles for Exploring Thermal Energy Networks

 TENs use underground pipes to share both thermal energy load and demand between buildings, leveraging renewable sources like geothermal or waste heat.
 This offers major benefits including drastically reduced emissions, unmatched efficiency, grid stability, and new job creation for the green economy.

-Because of this efficiency lowering energy costs for consumers, and utilize off-peak electricity and waste heat to minimize the need for grid expansion.
+Because of this efficiency, TEN’s lower energy costs for consumers, and utilize off-peak electricity and waste heat to minimize the need for grid expansion.

 House Bill 2131 empowers gas and electric utilities to own and operate TENs under regulatory oversight.
 It establishes a pilot program to test and refine the technology in different settings.
 Additionally, it allows gas companies to meet their service obligations through TENs, ensuring strategic deployment across communities.